 How to Take Care of Piercing in the Tongue and Mouth Area

-- After consuming any drink, we should wash our mouth with water
+- After consuming any drink, we should wash our mouths with water.

 What If We Feel Unwell